solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Duration: 90 minutes

 Tailspin Toys needs to migrate their on-premises SQL Server database to Azure SQL Managed Instance.
-This is part of the migration strategy defines to migrate Tailspin Toys workloads to Azure.
+This is part of the migration strategy defined to migrate Tailspin Toys workloads to Azure.

-In this exercise, you will go through the steps necessary to migrate Tailspin Toys on-premises SQL Server database to Azure SQL Managed Instance.
+In this exercise, you will go through the steps necessary to migrate Tailspin Toys' on-premises SQL Server database to Azure SQL Managed Instance.

 ### Task 1: Create Subnet and Storage Account for Azure SQL MI

 1. Sign in to the [Azure Portal](https://portal.azure.com).
 Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab setup.

-2. Within the Azure Portal, navigate to Resource Group created for this lab, and go to the `tailspin-spoke-vnet` virtual network.
+2. Within the Azure Portal, navigate to the Resource Group created for this lab, and go to the `tailspin-spoke-vnet` virtual network.

 3. Under **Settings**, select the **Subnets** link.

     ![Subnets link highlighted on the tailspin-spoke-vnet pane](images/azure-sql-mi-spoke-vnet-subnets-link.png "Subnets link highlighted on the tailspin-spoke-vnet pane")
 4. Select **+Subnet** to create a new Subnet.

-5. On the **Add subnet** pane, enter the following values to create a Subnet that will used by the Azure SQL Managed Instance that will be created later:
+5. On the **Add subnet** pane, enter the following values to create a Subnet that will be used by the Azure SQL Managed Instance that will be created later:

     - **Name**: `AzureSQLMI`
     - **Subnet address range**: `10.2.1.0/24`
     - **Delegate subnet to a service**: `Microsoft.Sql/managedInstances`